klehman-rally/bldeif/README.txt

          eg,  cp sample.yml to product_x.yml

       edit your product_x.yml file
-        *see appendix on config file syntax
+        *see Appendix A on config file syntax

    Operation